Yuan Chang Leong

 PhD Student

 Ren is a doctoral student in the Computational Cognitive Neuroscience program.
-They obtained a BS in Neuroscience and Cognitive Science from the University of Arizona in 2021.
-Following graduation, they worked as the lab manager for the MCN Lab.
-Ren is broadly interested in how people perceive, reason about, and interact with their environments, including how their judgments about physical events or scenes might be influenced by uncertainty, risk, or reward.
+Ren earned a B.S. in Neuroscience and Cognitive Science from the University of Arizona in 2021 and worked as the CASNL lab manager from 2021-2023.
+Broadly, Ren is interested in building computational models to better understand how people reason about and interact with their environments, including how their intuitive physical judgments are influenced by eye-gaze patterns, motivational biases, and ambiguity.

 Shan Gao

-Shan is an MA student in the Computational Social Science – Psychology program.
+Shan is a doctoral student in the Cognition program.
 She received her B.Phil. in Philosophy from Fudan University in Shanghai, China, where she found her passion in the empirical inquiry of cognitive science.
 Before UChicago, she studied the interactions between language, culture, and cognition mainly through behavioral measures as a Post-Bacc student and research assistant at Berkeley.
 Shan is broadly interested in the universals and variations of cognition across contexts, such as affect, language, and culture.

 Kannon Bhattacharyya